turcuciprian/Coding-with-chip-blog/_posts/2023-07-04-I-m-detecting-license-plates-on-cars-from-dashcam-videos.md

     **Solution**:
         Each text is:
             1. Checked for length if it qualifies as a license plate
+            2. I applied a regex to match the license plates for my country
             2. If it qualifies, it should be appended to a csv file if it does not exist, alongside the original name for the file it was extracted from (the full image not the cropped version)